ieb/remotemonitor/README.md

 # Todo

 [x] Use GPS tty directly in node to reduce cpu usage - total fail. node uses 76% using serialport and very simple processing, gpsd uses 15%, stick with gpsd.
-[ ] Make gammu-smsd stable when USB fails or use gammu cli or go direct to tty.
+[x] Make gammu-smsd stable when USB fails or use gammu cli or go direct to tty - went direct to modem using seralport-gsm node module which is well supported and works.
+[ ] Implement sync upload
+[ ] Do periodic restart on gpsd which seems to hang, perhaps a periodic reboot would be better.
 [ ] add systemd service for the tracker logger
 [ ] decide how to sync time, probably ntpd on start if the gpsd doesnt do it.
 [ ] create uploader in node and run periodically or on demand from sms message.